veeral-patel/true-positive/docs/get_started/what_is_true_positive.md

 sidebar_label: What is True Positive?
 ---

 True Positive is a collaborative, web-based case management tool for organizing information about security investigations.
-It is closed source and delivered as SaaS.
+It's open source; find it [on GitHub](https://github.com/veeral-patel/true-positive).

 You may like True Positive if: